jescalan/roots/readme.md

 ### Usage

 Roots' main interface is it's command line tool.
-There are just a couple of commands that do more or less what you would expect.
+There are just a couple of main commands that do more or less what you would expect.

 `$ roots new project-name`: Creates a new project template in the current directory, called `project-name`.
 Just a really simple scaffold of folders as well as some basic settings, a custom html boilerplate, and the roots css library.
 Good way to get off the ground quickly with the right structure.